Location: The Netherlands

-Recently two of his poems are published, his poem The Road is published in Universal Oneness, An Anthology of Magnum Opus Poems, in India.
-His poem The Lamb is published in VerbalArt, a global journal devoted to poets and poetry, also in India.
+In 2020 his poem The Road was published in Universal Oneness, An Anthology of Magnum Opus Poems, in India.

-An interview with René van der Klooster by Liesbeth Labeur was published in the newspaper PZC in the series ATELIER, 19 maart 2020.
+An interview with René van der Klooster by Liesbeth Labeur was published in the newspaper PZC in the series ATELIER, 19 maart 2020 in The Netherlands

 René van der Klooster lives and works in The Netherlands.